JuliaJingYu/JuliaJingYu/README.md

 Hi, I'm Jingjun (Julia)! 👋
 Full Stack Analytics & Data Engineering Specialist

 I bridge the gap between High-Performance Distributed Systems and Sustainable Decision Science.
-With a background spanning Health Science, Data Science, Insurance, Risk Engineering, and Industrial Ecology, I build data architectures that are as efficient as they are impactful.
+With a background spanning Health Science, Data Science, Insurance, and Industrial Ecology, I build data architectures that are as efficient as they are impactful.

 🛠️ Technical Focus
 Data Engineering: Distributed computing with PySpark, Databricks, and Apache Cassandra.